krisjowen/rockpaperscissorsfirewater/README.md

 ### Font

-A playful font will be used to reflect the fact that it is a game being played.
+A playful font is used to reflect the fact that it is a game being played.

 ### Colours

-The majority of the page will be a simple black and white layout.
+The majority of the page is a simple black and white layout.
 However, the icons used for gameplay can be given colour to highlight them.

 # Features